Elephunk: Commercial performance

-Elephunk was a sleeper hit both in the United States and internationally.
-It debuted at number 33 on the US Billboard 200 chart dated July 12, 2003 with first-week sales of 31,000 copies, originally peaking at number 26 in its seventh week.
+Elephunk was a sleeper hit, both domestically and internationally.
+In the US, it debuted at number 33 on the Billboard 200 chart dated July 12, 2003, with first-week sales of 31,000 copies, originally peaking at number 26 in its seventh week.
 After a year of fluctuating within the chart, the album's sales were boosted by its reissue, and it consequently reached a new peak at number 14 on June 26, 2004.
 As of 2022, it has spent a total of 106 weeks on the Billboard 200.
 The album was certified double platinum by the Recording Industry Association of America (RIAA) on December 3, 2004, for shipments of two million units in the US.
 By 2011, it had sold over three million copies in the country.
 In Canada, the album debuted at number eight on January 14, 2004, peaking at number two in its eleventh week.
 It was certified septuple platinum by the Canadian Recording Industry Association (CRIA) on December 15, 2005.

-In the United Kingdom, Elephunk debuted and peaked at number three on the UK Albums Chart dated August 23, 2003.
-It peaked atop the UK R&B Albums Chart dated December 6.
+In the United Kingdom, Elephunk debuted at number 94 on the UK Albums Chart dated August 23, 2003, entering the top ten in its sixth week.
+On January 17, 2004, the album reached its peak of number three, at which it spent four consecutive weeks.
+Meanwhile, it peaked atop the UK R&B Albums Chart dated December 6, 2003.
 On July 22, 2013, it was certified quintuple platinum by the British Phonographic Industry (BPI); it has sold 1.6 million copies in the UK.
 The album reached number one in Switzerland, after debuting at number 60 and climbing the chart for five months.
 In France, it debuted at number 115 in July 2003 and originally peaked at number three six months later.
 Following the August 2004 reissue, it reached a new peak at number two and was certified platinum soon after.
 Elsewhere in Europe, the album peaked within the top ten in Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Norway, Portugal, Scotland, Spain and Sweden, as well as peaking at number two on the European Top 100 Albums.
 It has been certified triple platinum by the International Federation of the Phonographic Industry (IFPI) for sales of three million copies in Europe.

 Elephunk was a commercial success in Oceania as well.
 In Australia, it debuted at number 50 and went on to peak atop the chart after a year of charting, on August 29, 2004, spending a total of 70 weeks on the chart.
 The album has been certified quadruple platinum by the Australian Recording Industry Association (ARIA).
 In New Zealand, it debuted at number 11, and after months of fluctuating within the top 30, peaked at number two on April 19, 2004.
 The album has been certified quadruple platinum by the Recorded Music NZ (RMNZ).
 As of September 2013, it has sold over nine million copies worldwide.